armbian/documentation/docs/WifiPerformance.md

 ### 4. Get VPN access

-Key TAILSCALE_AUTH_KEY and access to NetBox will be provided by Armbian administration <https://www.armbian.com/contact/>.
+The `TAILSCALE_AUTH_KEY` and access credentials for NetBox will be provided by the Armbian administration team.
+For assistance, please contact us via [https://www.armbian.com/contact/](https://www.armbian.com/contact/).

 ### 5. Prepare machine

+- Creates a new user (`ci`) with sudo privileges
+- Configures SSH for key-based authentication only
+- Installs and configures Tailscale for secure remote access
+- Installs `iperf3` for network performance testing

 ```bash
 #!/bin/bash